Pricing Simplified Across Fragmented Systems

 Role:

-• Aligned product, engineering, and analytics on decision logic
+• Aligned product, engineering, and analytics on decision logic through multiple sessions

 The Challenge